theripper93/Patrol/README.md

 **Custom Patrols**

-You can have a token patrol a specific area by drawing a Polygon or Rectangle (other shapes are not supported) and in it's text propriety call it "Patrol" (upper case P).
+You can have a token patrol a specific area by drawing a Polygon or Rectangle (other shapes are not supported) and in it's text property call it "Patrol" (upper case P).
 Any token in that area will patrol only inside that area

+You can also draw a Polygon or Rectangle, and in it's text property include the word "Path" (upper case P).
+You may add to the word, but it must include the word "Path" somewhere. (eg. GuardPathA, GuardPathB).

+**Using Multiple Paths**
+If the "Use Multiple Paths" checkbox is enabled in the token config, You can draw multiple paths with the same name.
+The token will randomly select one of the other paths with the same name when it has finished patrolling its current path.
+It will give preference to paths that are not currently being patrolled by any tokens.

 **Auto Rotate**